kenwilcox/TheObjectGame/README.md

 *link bootstrap game.js and game.css to index.html.
-Start by adding a bootstrap panel with a header, body and footer. http://getbootstrap.com/components/#panels Add an image to the body of a stick figure with a width of 200px Add a button to the footer with the text "Slap"
+Start by adding a bootstrap panel with a header, body and footer. http://getbootstrap.com/components/#panels Add an image to the body of a stick figure with a width of 200px !* (Need footer) Add a button to the footer with the text "Slap"